AnyBody/anyscript/_posts/2017-05-25-body-model-configurator.md

 If you are an advanced AMS user, you will find configuring your human model much easier and much faster by using the plugin.
 And don't worry about loosing your freedom with AnyScript!
 BM Plugin is not meant to replace it, it is meant to write it for you, so it saves you time.

-In the remainder of this post I will show you what the plugin is able of and a little bit of technicalities.
+In the remainder of this post I will show you what the plugin is able of doing and some technicalities.

 ## How to get and use BM-Plugin

-BM-Plugin comes integrated with AMMR v2.2(???) and it is available starting with AMS v7.2(???).
+BM-Plugin comes integrated with AMMR v2.2(???) and it is available to use in AMS starting with version v7.2(???).
 All you have to do is to make sure that you have these versions or later available on your computer.
-You can find more information about how to get the latest AMMR [here](https://anyscript.org/editors/anyscript-in-vscode/).
+You can find more information about how to get the latest AMMR [here](https://anyscript.org/getting-started/).
 Once you make sure that you have the latest version of AMS and AMMR installed, load your model which contains the `HumanModel`:

 {% highlight AnyScriptDoc %}